CACI-International/ergo/ergo/README.md

   make catching and throwing errors more natural, and would make _caching_ errors easy/automatic (more correctly persisting the state), though some design would have to go into handling persistent source information.
+* Add a convenience function to turn a map into command-line flags (based on a specification of which flags have required args).
+This is convenient for things that want to pass flags to a program but also might need to easily inspect/manipulate the flags.

 ### Optimizations
 There are a few ways to _really_ speed up scripts that should be experimented